CamiloGonzalezX/pdsnd_github/README.md

 Bikeshare.py is the main file used.
 Readme and the other files were alredy uploaded to github from udacity.
 Raw CSV data is ignored as it won't change while the code might change.

 ### Credits
-Thanks to Udacity for the great opportunity of learning <3
+Thanks to Udacity for the great opportunity of learning <3, it's been such a great opportunity to keep growing.